How to Calculate Equity Share Capital?

 Companies might also sell shares on a subscription basis.
 In this instance, the buyer makes a down payment to purchase a specific number of shares.
 The buyer agrees to pay the rest by a certain date.
 For instance, if a company sells 10,000 common shares for $10 each on a subscription basis, it might require the buyer to pay $3 per share when the company signs the contract.
 The company might also ask that the buyer pay the balance two months later.

 If you need help calculating equity share capital, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.